 Successful partnerships linking students to mental health services can be financed through a variety of local, state, and federal funding streams.
-Listed here are several of the funding streams supporting collaborations that link students to mental health services and evidence-based therapies as needed.
-Click on the header to go to summaries for each funding stream that include a brief description, eligible child or adolescent populations, services that can be covered, including evidence-based practices, the funding process, and a link to additional information.
+Included here are several resources that provide funding strategies to support collaborations that link students to mental health services.

 There are many different ways that schools can knit together resources to address the mental health needs of students.
 Make public funding work for you and maximize your return on investment in mental health with the strategies presented in this toolkit.